hgrodriguez/embedded-dashboard-console/README.md

 1. 5x7 Matrix displays, where
    * one can display two independent Byte values or 16-bit Word value
    * the other can display four independent Byte, two independent 16-bit Word or one 32-bit DWord value
+1. OLED display: details tbd.

 ## Input capabilities
 Planned are the following input capabilities:
 1. UART
-2. SPI - Slave
+1. SPI - Slave
-3. I2C - Slave (not sure how to implement this, as there is no Ada code available how to do this)
+1. I2C - Slave (not sure how to implement this, as there is no Ada code available how to do this)

 ## Versioning scheme
 Major.Minor.Patch